 Mormon Christianity: What Other Christians Can Learn from the Latter-day Saints.
 By Stephen H. Webb.
 Oxford University Press, 2013.
 203 pages (with appendices). $27.95

 All in all, Mormon Christianity is an excellent introduction to Mormon theology, and will be useful to teach undergraduates as well as lay Christians (and Mormons) about Mormon beliefs.
 It will only be helpful so long as an instructor is able to address questions that arise around Mormonism that aren’t fully parsed out in the book.
-Alongside Richard Bushman’s Mormonism: A Very Short Introduction, Terryl and Fiona Givens?
-The God Who Weeps: How Mormonism Makes Sense of Life and Matthew Bowman?s The Mormon People: The Making of an American Faith will help undergraduates and interested readers and teachers learn the culture and history of Mormonism in order to grasp and teach its essential beliefs and peculiarities?without wading through the mire of polemics, apologetics, and scholarship regarding Mormonism’s doctrines.
+Alongside Richard Bushman’s Mormonism: A Very Short Introduction and Matthew Bowman’s The Mormon People: The Making of an American Faith will help undergraduates and interested readers and teachers learn the culture and history of Mormonism in order to grasp and teach its essential beliefs and peculiarities without wading through the mire of polemics, apologetics, and scholarship regarding Mormonism’s doctrines.
 Webb has written a very good, comfortable, safe, short book fit for consumption for Christians and Mormons alike.